 Smuckers Preserves, which dominated the jams and jellies category, was made primarily with corn syrup, refined sugar, and only a small percent of actual fruit.
 By contrast, Sorrell Ridge produced a much healthier 100% fruit product.
 But, outside of health food stores, it had no awareness or distribution.

-To introduce a new product (Sorrell Ridge) against a giant competitor (Smuckers) which had a 30 year reputation for being honest, friendly, and good.
-The marketing objective was to increase sales, gain broader distribution, and do it all on a shoe-string budget.
+Introduce a new product (Sorrell Ridge) against a giant competitor (Smuckers) that had a 30 year reputation for being good.
+The goal was to increase sales, gain broader distribution, and do everything on a shoe-string budget.

-Go head-to-head against the competition where it was most vulnerable.
-Ironically, we determined that Smucker's tagline, ("With a name like Smuckers, it has to be good,") was both it's biggest equity and its most vulnerable target.
-A playful TV execution dismantled the tagline to reveal the truth: Smuckers wasn't so good.
+Go head-to-head against Smuckers where it was most vulnerable.
+We determined that Smucker's tagline, ("With a name like Smuckers, it has to be good") was both it's biggest equity and its most vulnerable target.
+A deceptively playful TV execution literally dismantled the tagline to reveal the truth: Smuckers wasn't so good.
 And, "With 100% fruit, we have to be better."
 We also created this head-to-head coupon print ad.

 President/CEO Fred Ross: "It was a resounding success."
 First month sales increased 90% and national sales increased 50% the first year while the category grew only 3.5%.
 Forbes ran a feature article on the success of the campaign, and Harvard Business School teaches the case.
 Sorrell Ridge, now widely distributed, keeps the tagline on their label.